choria-io/website/docs/content/configuration/aaa/index.md

 Choria sets up the popular [Action Policy](https://github.com/puppetlabs/mcollective-actionpolicy-auth) based authorization and does so in a _default deny_ mode which means by default, no-one can make any requests.

-Some plugins may elect to ship authorization rules that allow certain read only actions by default - like the _mco puppet status_ command, but you can change or override all of this.
+Some plugins may elect to ship authorization rules that allow certain read only actions by default, like the _mco puppet status_ command, but you can change or override all of this.

 ### Site Policies

-You can allow your own users only certain access, previously when configuring your first user we did this already via _Hiera_:
+You can allow your own users only certain access, previously when configuring your first user, we did this already via _Hiera_:

 ```yaml
 mcollective::site_policies: